prometheus/docs/content/docs/introduction/comparison.md

 blackbox probing is sufficient.

-If you want to do whitebox monitoring, or have a dynamic or cloud based environment then Prometheus is a good choice.
+If you want to do whitebox monitoring, or have a dynamic or cloud based environment, then Prometheus is a good choice.

 ## Prometheus vs. Sensu